pouriap/TinyRF/README.md

 ## How to change settings:
 Transmitter pin number and other settings are defined in `Settings.h` instead of being set programatically in order to save program space.
 To find out which settings are available and what they do take a look at `Settings.h`.

-## Why make this library:
-I needed a reliable system to send soil moisture data from different "stations" to a central Arduino receiver.
-The station needed to be as cheap as possible and use as little power as possible, so ATtiny13 and the generic 315MHz / 433MHz RF modules were my choice.

-The problem was available libraries were either too big to fit in the tiny or were unreliable.
-So I wrote my own library with build-in error checking and sequence numbering and ability to send relatively long messages.
-The library can be used with Arduino or any other AVR but it's particularly useful for ATtinye MCUs that have limited resources.